telus/tds-core/guide/contributing/developer-guide.md

 #### Publishing components

 Components are published via our continuous integration pipeline.
 Do not try publishing components yourself.
-TDS Core components are the responsibility of the TDS Core team, and TDS Community components are the responsibility of the [Digital Platform Ambassadors][dpa].
+TDS Core components are the responsibility of the TDS Core team, and TDS Community components are the responsibility of the [Digital Platform Ambassadors][tds-community-dpa].

 ```sh
 npx lerna publish --conventional-commits